spatie/blink/README.md

 Read the [usage](#usage) section of this readme to learn the other methods.

-## Postcardware
+## Support us

+We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
+You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You'll find our address on [our contact page](https://spatie.be/about-us).
+We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Installation